wythe0513/boilerplate/source/Starbucks.md

 **Fig 9:**  Offer completion on offer type

-This figure is a comparison between the offer type given(left hand side below) and completed offers on offer type(right hand side below).
-The completed offers are counted only oned after offer viewed.
-That means completed without careing offers are expluded.
-It seems to me that the discount offers are a bit attractive than BOGO(Buy One Get One) because completion to discout offers are a bit bigger than originally distributed offers particulary for females in elder generation.
-But, the differeces are subtle, and it is hard to say anything decisive through the heuristic analysis.
+This figure is a comparison between the offer types originally given by Strbucks(left hand side table below) and completed offers on offer type(right hand side below).
+The completed offers include only ones that are made after offer viewed.
+That means that completed but do not view offers are excluded.
+It seems to me that the discount offers are a bit attractive to customers than BOGO(Buy One Get One) because completion to discout offers are a bit higher than originally distributed offers particulary for females in elder generation. having said that, the differeces are very subtle, and it is hard to say anything decisive through the heuristic analysis.
 I try to explore this by machine lernings later part if the offer type may impact on customers activities.
 ![Fig.9](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/offer_complete.png)

 **Fig 10:**  comparison among genders of offer view or not